-08.06 Can health or social care provision also be educational provision?
+08.06 Can HCP (health care provision) or SCP (social care provision) also be SEP (special educational provision)?

 A: SenseCheck